 Coconut milk also plays a large part in Costa Rica cuisine, especially on the Caribbean coast.
 If you’re lucky, you’ll find craftsmen selling handmade coconut bowls.
 These beautiful works of art are great for the eco conscious person on your list.
 Each unique, they are beautifully recycled statement pieces for any kitchen.
 As I am sure comes as no surprise, you can find them on Amazon if you don’t get them in Costa Rica.

 While you won’t find as many colorful textiles in Costa Rica as in other central american countries, there are many other beautifully unique artisanal crafts.
-Bright, colorful wood carved masks can be found in almost any souvenir shop or art studio.
+Bright, colorful wood carved masks from the Boruca Indian Tribes in Costa Rica can be found in almost any souvenir shop or art studio.

 Featuring the faces of men or animals, fangs, and fierce teeth, these masks are incredibly detailed, showing off skilled craftsmanship.
 A great art hanging for the kitchen, living room, or bedroom, the art fan in your family will love one of these unique gifts.